toddbranch/ECE382/notes/L8/index.md

 ## Assembly Process

 On L2, I talked about assembly and machine languages - and we discussed how the assembly process works.
 Starting next lesson, you're going to be writing your own assembly language programs with little help from me - and running them on the MSP430 using this process.
-Let's review it quickly and maybe add a little bit to our knowledge.
+Let's review it quickly.

-*[Discuss linking pre-compiled object files, etc]*
+*[Quick review of Assembly Language Prog -> Assembler -> Relocatable Object Code -> Linker -> Executable]*

 ## Directives

 The directives you've seen so far in the notes are in the GNU assembler style.

 ```
 .text           ;this directive tells the assembler to put the following code in the text section (ROM) - it contains executable code